Nevada Democratic Party

-The Nevada State Democratic Party (NSDP) is the affiliate of the Democratic Party in the U.S. state of Nevada.
+The Nevada State Democratic Party is the affiliate of the Democratic Party in the U.S. state of Nevada.
 It has been chaired by Daniele Monroe-Moreno since March 2023.

-It is currently the state's favored party, controlling all but one of Nevada's four U.S. House seats, both U.S. Senate seats, and both houses of the state legislature.
-The only statewide offices that the party does not control are the governorship, lieutenant governorship, and controllership, which are currently held by Republicans Joe Lombardo, Stavros Anthony, and Andy Matthews, respectively.
+It is currently the state's favored party, controlling all but one of Nevada's four U.S. House seats, both U.S. Senate seats, three out of six statewide offices, and both houses of the state legislature.
+However, the party does not control the statewide offices of the governorship, lieutenant governorship, and controllership, which are currently held by Republicans Joe Lombardo, Stavros Anthony, and Andy Matthews, respectively.

 History

 The state of Nevada has had 22 political parties over the years.
 Only six of these parties lasted up until the 2004 elections.
 The Democratic Party and the Republican Party remain as the top two in the state.

 With the help of Abraham Lincoln in 1864, Nevada became the 36th state in America.
 Lincoln's Republican influence was considerable among the Nevada state citizens during his presidency.
 The first two general elections in Nevada, held in 1864 and 1867, were dominated by the Republican Party.
 In 1871, the Democratic Party started to gain momentum and won four of the six constitutional offices: governor, lieutenant governor, state treasurer and attorney general.

 Towards the beginning of the 1900s, the Silver Party was formed, bringing many Republicans and Democrats together from the western states.
 The party was so-named because of the federal government's shortage of silver coins in 1873.
 The Silver Party played a prominent role in Nevada's politics in the 1894 and 1898 elections.
 The Silver Party later formed the Silver Democratic Party.
 The Silver Democratic Party was prominent in Nevada until the election of 1906.
 After the election of 1906, the Democratic and Republican parties became the two primary parties in Nevada.

 During the Great Depression of 1929, the two primary parties split many constitutional and federal offices.
 After the Great Depression, the citizens of Nevada preferred the Democratic Party over the Republican Party.
 Democrats were well received by Nevada and won most of the statewide and federal races from 1932 until 1995.